pteaton/Restroom-Review/README.md

-Project #3: Restroom Review App
+## Project #3: Restroom Review App

-## Review and read about various bathrooms/restrooms by you!

 Author: Pat Eaton

 ### About

-App that allows users to upload reviews of bathrooms/restrooms they have used
+App to review a restroom experience based on cleanliness, toilet paper quality & the overall aesthetic of the room

 ### User Story